NNTmux/newznab-tmux/README.md

  * tmux 1.6 or newer is needed to runs these scripts.
 This script relies on tmux reporting that the "Pane is dead".
 That is how the script knows that is nothing running in that pane and to restart it for another loop.
 Seeing "Pane is dead" is normal and expected.

  * To exit the scripts without any worry of causing problems.
-Click into the Monitor pane, top left and Ctrl-c.
+Click into the Monitor pane, top left and Ctrl-c, or edit defaults.sh and set running="false".
 This will stop the monitor script.
 When all of the other panes show dead, then it is ok to run Ctrl-a c and in new window run killall tmux.

  * These scripts were written and tested on Ubuntu 12.10 where bash is located at /bin/bash.
 You may need to create a symlink or edit these scripts accordingly.